at no extra cost to you. We only recommend products and services that we have personally used and/or vetted.

-Wait…what?
-So you’re saying I have to wear the same clothes I boarded with all day??
+Wait, what?
+So you’re saying I must wear the same clothes I boarded the ship with all day??

 An Embarkation Day Bag: What Is It?

 Very simply, an embarkation day bag (or cruise boarding bag) is similar to a smaller carry-on bag that you may use (or did use) when you flew in.
 Instead of checking that bag with the porters, you can keep it during the entire boarding and embarkation process, allowing you to carry the items you might need until your luggage arrives in your stateroom later that day.

 Why Do I Need a Cruise Carry-on Bag?